-- use the emergency tax code on a week 1/month 1 basis when putting the trivial commutation payment through your payroll
+- until you hear otherwise from HMRC, use the emergency tax code on a week 1/month 1 basis when operating PAYE on your payments to the pension recipient

 This content is subject to Crown Copyright